Keiki Cloning Paste – A lot of conversation is currently happening on Social Media regarding the effects of Keiki paste

-Let us now briefly introduce our test subjects (results updated!):
+Let me now briefly introduce our test subjects (results updated!):

 Phalaenopsis orchid or moth orchid

 The Keiki paste has originally been made for orchids and is said to work best on Phalaenopsis orchids.

 They are very common in cultivation and are the kind of orchids you come across in-plant shops and garden centers but also in supermarkets.